 Mauryas ruled over a large part of the Indian subcontinent.

 After the death of Ashoka, the empire got divided into two parts.

 While king Dasaratha controlled the eastern part of the empire, the western part was under Samprati.

-The successors of Ashoka could not maintain the balance between the centre and the various provincial governors of the empire, and at the first possible opportunity, they made an effort to separate themselves from the centre.
+The successors of Ashoka could not maintain the balance between the center and the various provincial governors of the empire, and at the first possible opportunity, they made an effort to separate themselves from the center.

 Mauryan Empire had a positive effect on spreading agriculture and iron technology in the different parts of the subcontinent.

 It facilitated the rise of several regional kingdoms in the post-Mauryan period.

 He was assisted by a council of ministers but the king himself took all final decisions regarding revenue, law and order, war or any other matter related to administration.

 He was expected to be agile and accessible to his officials at all times.